SCLOUD-PTE-LTD/docs/public-cloud/networking/pathx.md

 An accelerated domain name can perform accelerated forwarding for multiple ports of the origin site at the same time.

 ### Multi-protocol acceleration
-Support TCP, UDP layer 4 forwarding, and HTTP, HTTPS layer 7 forwarding; use TCP to support HTTP HTTPS HTTP2 Websocket and other scenarios; use UDP to support QUIC protocol, chat room and other applications
+Support TCP, UDP layer 4 forwarding, and HTTP, HTTPS layer 7 forwarding; use TCP to support HTTP, HTTPS, HTTP2 Websocket and other scenarios; use `UDP` to support `QUIC` protocol, chat room and other applications.

 ### Multi-region acceleration
 If there are multiple regions that need to be accelerated, multiple acceleration lines can be bound to one acceleration configuration, and the acceleration domain name remains unchanged.

 ### The acceleration effect is obvious
-Effectively improve the stability of cross-border and trans-continental networks, and reduce network delays by an average of 20%
+Effectively improve the stability of cross-border and trans-continental networks, and reduce network delays by an average of 20%.

 ### Zero packet loss during peak hours
 Using SCloud's self-developed overseas routing optimization technology and the advantages of the global backbone network, it supports intelligent link scheduling and greatly optimizes link packet loss.